gaurav-12/colorized-access-modifier/README.md

 - `colorized_access_modifier.privateText`: Text Color of Private
 - `colorized_access_modifier.protectedText`: Text Color of Protected

+Additionally, you can change the length of the colorization and the font weight
+- `colorized_access_modifier.colorizeFullLine`: True or false to make the full line in the color
+- `colorized_access_modifier.fontWeight`: Empty string or 'Bold' to change the font weight

 ## 😐 Known Issues

 None yet, but do let me know if you find any.